Posted on behalf of Stephens, Anderson & Cummings on Mar 22, 2017 in Product Liability

 If you were injured in a fire caused by one of the recalled vehicles, you may be entitled to compensation for the damages you have suffered, including pain and suffering, medical bills, and lost wages.

 The product liability attorneys at Stephens, Anderson & Cummings have the experience and legal knowledge to help you fight for your rights.
-We offer a free, no obligation legal consultation and do not charge legal fees unless there is a favorable resolution of your claim.
+Our injury lawyers offer a free, no obligation legal consultation and do not charge legal fees unless there is a favorable resolution of your claim.

 Contact us today by calling (877) 920-9009.